 Old Side Hotel — This boutique hotel is a great option if you have a bit of higher budget.
 Located in the Abanotubani neighbourhood within easy walking distance of all of these cool things to do in Tbilisi, they have a range of clean and comfortable rooms available.
 Click here to see their latest prices

 Airbnb — Airbnb is a great option if you want your own apartment or a private room in a local’s home in Tbilisi.
-There are a range of properties available on the platform such as this super comfortable studio apartment and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are a range of properties available on the platform such as this super comfortable studio apartment.
+Click here to see the best Airbnbs in Tbilisi

 Not quite what you’re looking for?
 Click here to browse more Tbilisi hotels